ivanitlearning/AWS-Associate-Courses/README.md

 - Y can be a certain time or time period.
 - Z is a supported target service to deliver the event to.

 * EventBridge is basically CloudWatch Events V2 that uses the same underlying APIs and has the same architecture, but with additional features.
-Things created in one can be visible in the other for now.
+Things created in one are visible in the other for now.

 * Both systems have a default Event bus for a single AWS account.
 A bus is a stream of events which occur for any supported service inside an AWS account.
 In CW Events, there is only one bus (implicit), this is not exposed.
 EventBridge can have additional event buses for your applications or third party applications and services.
 These can be interacted with in the same way as the default bus.